MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Setting/Corporations/Regalia Luxe.md

 The IIIrd house is the current strongest house of Regalia Luxe, in control of a sizable majority of the conglomerates military tactical and espionage resources.

+### Butler Horace Powell

+High ranking butler for Lord Julius - the patriarch of the IIIrd House.

 ## V Torpor

 The Vth house currently holds primacy, with the venerable matriach Therri Torpor holding the Luxe throne.

+### Enscion Nor Torpor (he/him)

+Enscion Nor Torpor is one of the children of Therri Torpor, and is currently considered one of the most influential people within the Luxe Convocation.

+Nor is a tall, thin white man, with long blonde hair and blue eyes.

+## VI Kryve

+### Scion Ithaca Kryve (she/her)

+Scion Ithaca Kryve is the head of the bio-tech research station at the [[6 Opal Shore#5 Sapphire Facility & Spaceport|Sapphire Facility]].
+She, with the help of other RL scientists, helped created the Electrophorus Cataclysm Class entity.

+She is a small, compact latina woman with close cropped hair and functional glasses.

 ## XII Eldrick